ajkroeg/SearchAndRescue/README.md

 `AlwaysRecoverContractIDs`: list of contract IDs or ContractTypes (i.e `DefendBase_AllQuiet_NEW` or `DefendBase`)

 `RecoveryContractIDs`: list of contract IDs which will be used for pilot rescue contracts. recommend having at least one for each "difficulty" tier.
 In addition, I highly recommend you include at least one contract of a type that has a valid map for every biome as a "fallback" of sorts.
 Recovery and SimpleBattle are good candidates.

+`FactionOverrideMap`: Dictionary of string:string pairs.
+If a  pilot ejects and is not recovered versus the KEY faction, the resulting rescue mission will be against the matching VALUE faction.
+For example, in the above settings, a pilot ejected and not recovered while facing the Locals will have a rescue mission vs ClanGhostBear.

 ### So how does it work?